 Testimonials & references

-2022 "Women Birding Guides: A growing trend" Article by Bryony Angell.
+"Women Birding Guides: A growing trend" Article by Bryony Angell.
 Bird Watcher's Digest.
-Click here to download the publication.
+Click here to download the article.

 2020 “It's only the second time we see so many species in a country (the other time was in Costa Rica).
 All was well organized and we really enjoyed your company, and the company of the people who joined us (Fernando, Serrana, Dario, and Laura)...”